 Myanmar is actually a country with many different ethnic groups: in the central area the Bamar (the majority), in the east the Shan, in the North the Kachin, the Karen in the South-east and so on.
 Though a few opposition groups still prefer to use "Burma"; my experience is that the majority of inhabitants prefer the name "Myanmar".
-Also to call the country Burma would imply that minority groups are irrelevant.
-Burma was named after the Bamar population; which live in the central Irrawaddy valley of Myanmar.
+Also, to call the country Burma would imply that minority groups are irrelevant.
+Burma was named after the Bamar population; who live in the central Irrawaddy valley of Myanmar.

-When I returned to Inle in 2011 the bike trip had become popular, and there were bicycle rentals around town.
-A few years later the rental shops were everywhere, and bikers and groups of bicyclists following a tour guide were everywhere.
+When I returned to Inle in 2011 the bike trip had become really popular, and there were many bicycle rentals around town.
+A few years later the bicycle riders and groups of bicyclists following a tour guide were everywhere.
 Why is it so popular?
 Probably because it is easy, the mountain weather is cool, the terrain is mostly flat.
 Inle lake is quite a good place for a bicycle trip.